neeraj9/SignalBlocks/readme.md

            at the signals.
 7. sources - These are some of the basic signal (or data) sources like audio, file, constant, step, linear and others.
+8. text - The blocks provide functionality to operate on text and seldom care about the time tick (so take note).

 The following list of blocks are available within the system (as on date) although not all of them are thoroughly tested.